AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

 -------------------------------

 The next step is to define the objective function.
-The objective function should take an list of design values as input and return the objective function value.
+The objective function should take a list of design values as input and return the objective function value.
 In :doc:`Lesson 2 <lesson2>` the objective function was the time integral of the metabolism variable.
 So we will do the same here with Scipy's :py:func:`scipy.integrate.trapz`: function.